This Time (Melanie C song): Music video

-The original video shoot for "This Time" was cancelled in August 2007, due to the death of video director Tim Royes, a frequent collaborator of Melanie C. The singer eventually filmed the video in September 2007 with Royes' friend and director Adrian Moat, as a tribute to the late video director.
-The visuals were premiered on September 21, 2007 on Melanie C's official website.
+Fliming for the original music video for "This Time" was cancelled in August 2007, due to the death of video director Tim Royes, a frequent collaborator of Melanie C. The video was eventually filmed in September 2007, with the video directed by Royes' friend and fellow director Adrian Moat.
+The video premiered on September 21, 2007 on Melanie C's official website.

 "This Time" starts with Melanie C sitting on a chair with a spotlight directed to her.
-As she starts singing the chorus of "This Time", she stands up and follows the light.
+As she starts singing the chorus of the song, she stands up and follows the light.
 In the second verse, she is seen lying on the floor and she stands up once again to follow the light.
-As the bridge of the song kicks in, Melanie C turns her back on the light and starts running.
+As the bridge of the song starts, Melanie C turns her back on the light and starts running.
 At the end of the music video, the light fades away as she gets close to the light.